dargueta/metalc/docs/abi.rst

 ABI Compatibility
 =================

 Calling Conventions
 -------------------

-Microsoft, System V/GNU, and Watcom calling conventions are supported, with some limitations:
+The Microsoft and System V/GNU calling conventions are supported, with some
+limitations:

 64-bit code
 ~~~~~~~~~~~